Commonly Asked Questions

 How Much Does the Procedure Cost?

 With insurance, this depends on your co-pay and deductible amount.
-The cash pay price of the pterygium surgery is $1800/eye.
 That price includes preoperative testing, surgical suite, surgeon fee, and three months of post-operative visit.

 When Can I Return to Work After the Procedure?